 Back to the feedback.
-There are many themes that emerged, but the three (abridged) themes that stood out most to me were “we want more public creation,” “the blog is not representative of the depth and breadth of conversations we get from you in other mediums – I get frustrated when I read it because it’s missing the perspectives I love and value most,” and “we love the content in your newsletter.”
+Many themes emerged, but the three (abridged) themes that stood out most to me were “we want more public creation,” “the blog is not representative of the depth and breadth of conversations we get from you in other mediums – I get frustrated when I read it because it’s missing the perspectives I love and value most,” and “we love the content in your newsletter.”

 Interestingly, all three things correspond to what I’ve been feeling and struggling with.
 I’ve written about it many times.

-Aside: one of my anti-values is exclusion and it’s going off right now because I recognize that you may have wanted to be included in this process.
-Sorry, we had limited resources and wanted to focus on qualitative interviews rather than quantitative surveys.
+Aside: one of my anti-values is exclusion, and that alarm bell is going off right now because I recognize that you may have wanted to be included in this process.
+Sorry; we had limited resources and wanted to focus on qualitative interviews rather than quantitative surveys.
 I know you would’ve said yes in a heartbeat – thank you.

 So, let’s summarize.
 “More public creation.
 The blog is losing relevance.
 We like the newsletter.”

 I had a bit of a Gordian Knot.
 The people I most wanted to serve wanted more in public.
 The people on my newsletter were missing out on most of what I do here, and I was loathe to send them more because they didn’t opt in to it AND the two competing reasons people unsubscribed were “too many emails” and “content irrelevant.”
 And maintaining the email marketing strategy we had was slowing down the process of achieving our broader goals.